At FloodFlash, we use a layered approach to delivering information about data protection through:

 There are some circumstances where we may be required to restrict your rights in order to safeguard the public or our own interests.
 For further information regarding your rights, please visit the Information Commissioner’s Office’s website or click on the links provided above.

-If you have any questions regarding privacy or how we use personal data, please contact us via email at email@example.com or by writing to Data Protection Officer, FloodFlash Limited, 117 Waterloo Road, London, SE1 8UL.
+If you have any questions regarding privacy, how we use personal data, or wish to exercise any of your rights, please contact us via email at firstname.lastname@example.org or by writing to Head of Compliance, FloodFlash Limited, 18 East Tenter Street, London E1 8DN.